hacss/hacss.github.io/src/configuration-guide.md

 prototyping and smaller projects, many common use cases will require a custom configuration.
 Examples include:

-* Global variables, e. g. color palette or spacing presets
+* Global variables, eg color palette or spacing presets
-* Scoped variables, e. g. `small`, where the value depends on context
+* Scoped variables, eg `small`, where the value depends on context
-* Redefining rules, e. g. changing how `O` (outline) is implemented or custom parameterization of `Bxsh` (box shadow)
+* Redefining rules, eg changing how `O` (outline) is implemented or custom parameterization of `Bxsh` (box shadow)
 * Custom rules
 * Custom breakpoints in responsive design
-* Post-processing, e. g. replacing a given substring in all CSS output
+* Post-processing, eg replacing a given substring in all CSS output

+## Defining a Custom Configuration

-Both the CLI and the [Webpack integration](webpack.md) will look for a `hacss.config.js` file in the working directory (i.e. the project root).
+Both the CLI and the [Webpack integration](webpack-guide.md) will look for a `hacss.config.js` file in the working directory (ie the project root).
 You can specify an alternate configuration file path by using the explicit `config` option.
 See the CLI and Webpack guides for more information.

 Your configuration file may export either a configuration object or a function